(Pocket-lint) - Sony's 360 Reality Audio is a high-resolution music platform that aims to make the music you listen to more immersive and realistic.

 How can I listen to Sony 360 Reality Audio?

-In both cases, you'll need a paid-for subscription to hear the right tracks.
-The third service at launch will be nugs.net, a service that specialises in recording concerts live – which could be an especially cool thing to listen to on this format.
+Tracks that are mastered, or remastered, to play this format will be streamed on regular services like Tidal and Deezer.
+It's also available via nugs.net, a service that specialises in recording concerts live – which could be an especially cool thing to listen to on this format.
+In all cases, you'll need a paid-for subscription to hear the right tracks.

 Amazon Music HD also has Sony 360 Reality Audio tracks, though at first, these will only be for playback through its speakers, not other hardware – of which more later.
 Napster will also carry 360 Reality Audio tracks, though we currently have no idea of when this will be.